Protect Yourself and Those Around You

 Brick and Mortar Retail Business may operate if employees and patrons maintain at least 6 feet of distance between individuals who are not family members.
 Employees in customer-facing areas must wear face covering over their nose and mouth.

-Fitness and Exercise Facilities may operate with a maximum of 75% occupancy.
+Fitness and Exercise Facilities Occupancy must be limited to 75% of the lowest occupancy load on the certificate of occupancy.
+The total number of attendees (including both participants and instructors) in all group exercise and fitness classes cannot exceed the lesser of 75% of the minimum occupancy load on the certificate of occupancy or 25 persons.
 Patrons, members and guests who are not family members must remain at least 10 feet apart except where necessary for the physical safety of an individual.
 Employees must ensure cleaning and disinfecting of shared equipment after each use; equipment that cannot be thoroughly disinfected between uses (e.g. climbing ropes, exercise bands, etc.) are prohibited from use.
 Hand sanitizer or hand-washing stations must be provided for patrons, members and guests.
 Employees in customer facing areas must wear face coverings (instructors participating in exercise are exempt from this requirement).

 Outdoor and Indoor Swimming Pools may be open with a maximum of 75% of the occupancy load.
 All swimmers must maintain at least 10 feet apart from others who are not family members.
 Hot tubs, spas, splash pads, spray pools and interactive play features must remain closed.
 Hand sanitizer or hand-washing stations must be provided for patrons, members and guests.
 Employees in customer facing areas must wear face coverings (lifeguards actively guarding are exempt from this requirement).